RoA-Adventure-Mode-Team/Rivals-of-Aether-Adventure-Mode/README.md

 **hold_up** - (bool) if an up input is required to activate this box.
 It will spawn a prompt below the entity when colliding

 **trigger_relative** - (bool) do the actions get performed on the stage main object, or on the entity that detected it?
-Defaults to false
+This is generally used in the case of hitrboxes which need to spawn relative to whatever triggered it, or particles Defaults to false

 **check_visibility** - (bool) does the box check to see that the entity is clearly visible (not depth behind any mask) before firing?